qandamedia/colosseum/README.md

 #### 3. Redis client options

-Arena is compatible with both Bee and Bull.
+Colosseum is compatible with both Bee and Bull.
 If you need to pass some specific configuration options directly to the redis client library your queue uses, you can also do so.

 Bee uses node [redis](https://www.npmjs.com/package/redis) client, Bull uses [ioredis](https://www.npmjs.com/package/ioredis) client.